Chefs Notes

 The vegetables and ham were cooking away, the pasta was boiling, and that meant it was time to cut the cheese.
 (7 years old me laughs out loud)

 I grated a ½ cup each of parmesan and Jarlsberg Cheddar Cheese.
-Jarlsberg Cheddar is a Norweigan Cheese with a similar flavour to Swiss Cheese.
+Jarlsberg Cheddar is a Norwegian Cheese with a similar flavour to Swiss Cheese.
 If you can't find it, you can substitute it with Swiss, Emmenthal or aged or smoked cheddar.

 3:05 pm - Thyme